The Highest Paying Majors in 2026 (Real Salary Data)

 Which Majors Have the Highest ROI?

 The highest ROI college majors combine strong starting salaries with low average student debt and high employment rates.
 A $75,000 starting salary sounds great until you realize it came with $120,000 in student loans.
-Meanwhile, someone starting at $55,000 with $25,000 in debt is actually in a stronger financial position.
+Someone starting at $55,000 with $25,000 in debt?
+They're actually in a stronger financial position.

 Salary vs. Debt: The Real ROI Calculation

-Georgetown's Center on Education and the Workforce tracks this rigorously.
-Their formula is straightforward: cumulative 10-year earnings minus total cost of degree, divided by total cost.
+Georgetown's Center on Education and the Workforce tracks this closely.
+Their formula: cumulative 10-year earnings minus total cost of degree, divided by total cost.
+It's not a perfect model (no model is), but it's the closest thing to an apples-to-apples comparison across fields.

 Employment Rate by Major

 CS and engineering graduates hit 90%+ employment within six months of graduation per NACE data.
-Business sits around 85%.
-Humanities and social sciences range from 65-75%.
+Business sits around 85%, while humanities and social sciences range from 65-75%.

 But that gap narrows fast with professional experience.
 NACE found that graduates who completed an internship or similar experience had a 72% job offer rate, compared to 42% for those without one.
 Externships and project-based professional experiences close that gap regardless of what's printed on your diploma.